Laura-Gomez/larad-resistance/INSTALLATION.md

 # INSTALLATION INSTRUCTIONS

-To install and run the software in this repository follow these instructions:
+To install and run the software in this repository follow these instructions

 ## Docker and nextflow installation

 Please sure you have docker and nextflow installed in your system

 ## Docker repositories

 Pull the following docker repositories: